-Nonetheless, numerous Aesculapian snake populations, even within the main range, have now become effectively isolated by habitat destruction and fragmentation.
+Numerous Aesculapian snake populations within the main range have now also become effectively isolated by habitat destruction and fragmentation.
+The Aesculapian snake is found from sea level to 2,000 m in a variety of habitats, including deciduous woodland, scrub, marshy areas, traditional farming landscapes and around human dwellings.
+These snakes seem to prefer humid regions and are often associated with river valleys.
 The clear felling of deciduous woodlands, to make way for intensive agriculture, conifer plantations and urban development, has been a particularly serious problem in many countries.
 The traffic on busy roads can take a particularly heavy toll on any males or gravid females that cross them while making long distance movements.
 The increasing mechanisation of forestry and farming has adversely affected many populations and the removal of ancient trees, used for shelter, foraging and egg laying, has also been cited as a problem.
 Other threats to this species include persecution, illegal collection, pollution and overgrazing.
-Although little international funding has been available for the conservation of Zamenis longissimus, several individual countries have carried out work specifically for this species, especially northern range states such as Germany, Czech Republic and Poland.

-The overall goal of this Action Plan is to expand on these successes and ensure the maintenance, and restoration where necessary, of viable populations of Aesculapian snakes across Europe - with a particular focus on the isolated, range-edge populations.
+The Aesculapian snake has worldwide cultural significance since it is thought to be the species represented on the international medical symbol worldwide.
+These snakes are also economically beneficial to farmers as they are powerful constrictors and frequently prey on small rodents.
+The overall goal of this Action Plan is to maintain, and restore where necessary, viable populations of Aesculapian snakes across Europe - with a particular focus on the isolated, range-edge populations.
 A series of general objectives are outlined and specific actions are proposed here that include the improvement of international liaison and coordination of conservation efforts for this species, additional distribution surveys, habitat management recommendations, population and conservation status monitoring, scientific research and public awareness programmes.